Academic and English language entry requirements for inbound students

 English language requirements

-If you are of a non-EU/EEA nationality and you are not from an English speaking country you will be required to provide evidence of your English language proficiency to the University of Sheffield for immigration purposes at least 3 months before your arrival.
+If you are not from an English speaking country you will be required to provide evidence of your English language proficiency to the University of Sheffield, regardless of your application route (exchange student or direct enrolment).
+The evidence is required for immigration purposes at least 3 months before your arrival.
 You should submit evidence of your English language proficiency with your other supporting documents when you submit your application.

 Departmental English language requirements

-Each of our academic departments at Sheffield have individual requirements.
+Each of our academic departments at Sheffield have individual English language requirements.
 If you are studying in more than one department, you must meet the score for each department.
-Departmental English language requirements are given in the fact sheet.

 Acceptable English language qualifications